Blog · Lunch Talk

 Different strategies to deal with online negativity

-It's important to highlight that online negativity is a complex issue with many possible responses, and each situation is unique.
-However, there are some general guidelines you could follow to help you determine the best reaction—or whether to react at all.
+Online negativity is a complex issue with many possible responses, and each situation is unique.
+Still, some general guidelines can help you decide on the best reaction — or whether to react at all.

-Additionally, consider who you are, or want to be online.
-If you are an active communicator, people will expect you to respond to their questions and comments.
-Think about how your online identity could be used against you.
-For example, sharing too much personal information openly might be used by those who oppose you.
+Consider, too, who you are or want to be online.
+If you’re an active communicator, people will expect you to respond to questions and comments.
+Think about how your online identity could be used against you: sharing too much personal information openly might be exploited by those who oppose you.

 Preventive measures

-Preventive measures were also highlighted, like using separate accounts for personal and professional content or thinking carefully before posting, especially about topics that could provoke strong emotions (such as religion, politics, or the environment).
-Alternatively, you could decide whether or not you will allow comments on your post or video.
+Several preventive measures help: using separate accounts for personal and professional content, or thinking carefully before posting — especially on topics that provoke strong emotions, such as religion, politics or the environment.
+You can also decide up front whether to allow comments on a post or video.

-Also, consider the platform you use—some are more conducive to heated discussions than others (I.e., X), while others allow for more one-sided communication (i.e., Instagram stories).
+And consider the platform: some are more conducive to heated discussion (e.g. X), while others allow more one-sided communication (e.g. Instagram stories).

 Consider your audience

 When facing negative reactions, it helps to understand who you are targeting before deciding whether to respond.
-It might be useful to show support to individuals being attacked or provide fact-checks to educate silent readers who do not actively participate but follow along.
-However, when facing negative reactions directly, it helps to understand who is behind them; they could be concerned citizens with reasonable questions, frustrated individuals, people who misunderstand your research, organized activists, or trolls.
-Understand that for example addressing trolls might not change their behavior.
-Engaging with them often isn't worth the effort.
+You might show support to individuals being attacked, or provide fact-checks for the silent readers who follow along without participating.
+And it helps to understand who is behind a reaction: concerned citizens with reasonable questions, frustrated individuals, people who misunderstand your research, organised activists, or trolls.
+Addressing trolls rarely changes their behaviour — engaging with them often isn’t worth the effort.

-Firstly, determine how much time you are willing to invest.
-Quick responses with fact-checks are time-efficient, while engaging in dialogue may be time-consuming but can lead to more sustained effects.
+First, decide how much time you’re willing to invest.
+Quick responses with fact-checks are time-efficient; dialogue is more time-consuming but can have more lasting effects.

-If things get too heated, consider removing the content, disabling comments, or blocking and reporting the account to manage your mental health and stop further harassment.
-Always document and report illegal activities to authorities if necessary.
+If things get too heated, consider removing the content, disabling comments, or blocking and reporting the account to protect your mental health and stop further harassment.
+Always document and report illegal activity to the authorities where necessary.

 Practical tips

-- Determine and set your boundaries: Clearly communicate the limits of acceptable interaction.
+- Set your boundaries.
+Clearly communicate the limits of acceptable interaction.

-- Avoid amplifying negativity.
-Do not retweet or react to negative messages, as it can boost their visibility.
+- Don’t amplify negativity.
+Don’t retweet or react to negative messages, as that boosts their visibility.

-- Take breaks if needed: If overwhelmed, go offline temporarily and ask friends to monitor the situation.
-Always prioritize your own mental and emotional well-being.
-Seek support from colleagues or friends if needed.
+- Take breaks if needed.
+If overwhelmed, go offline temporarily and ask friends to monitor the situation.
+Always prioritise your own wellbeing, and seek support from colleagues or friends.

 Resources